CREDIT: @UPROOTEDPHOTOS ON INSTAGRAM

 If a laid-back trip to a farmers market is more your style, pick up some fresh off-the-farm goodies to take home from the famous Ithaca Farmers Market (pictured) located right on Cayuga Lake.
 While you’re there, be sure to try the breakfast burritos or a variety of global cuisine ranging from Sri Lankan to Korean while you listen to live music.
 Or visit the Union Square Greenmarket to pick up ingredients for the perfect fall picnic where New York City’s top chefs do their shopping.

 See the incredible colors of fall as you explore Storm King Art Center, a 500-acre outdoor museum in the Hudson Valley.
-Tickets are currently available for visits through Sept.
-19. Art Omi, located in Ghent, features paintings, drawings, as well as sculptures and architectural pieces by several different artists both in a gallery and across more than 100 acres.
-The Farmers’ Museum (pictured) in Cooperstown will take you back in time with a mix of demonstrations, hands-on activities, and exhibitions showcasing rural life in the United States, featuring more than 20,000 artifacts.
-The museum is open through October 31.
+Art Omi, located in Ghent, features paintings, drawings, as well as sculptures and architectural pieces by several different artists both in a gallery and across more than 100 acres.
+Discover more art in nature with our guide to New York’s sculpture parks and gardens.

 Credit: @vivid_aerial_photography on Instagram

-Live like you’re in a fairytale at one of New York State’s majestic castles.
-The Thousand Islands’ Singer Castle is an impressive structure with detailed architecture and furnishings—on your visit, try to find one of the castle’s many secret passageways!
+Feel like you’re in a fairytale at one of New York State’s majestic castles.
+The Thousand Islands’ Singer Castle is an impressive structure with detailed architecture and furnishings—on your visit, try to find one of the castle’s many secret passageways (open through October 15)!
 The 120-room Boldt Castle on nearby Heart Island offers tours through Oct.
-10. Venture to the Hudson Valley’s Bannerman Castle (pictured) to learn about the significant history of the Scottish-style castle.
+9. Venture to the Hudson Valley’s Bannerman Castle (pictured) to learn about the significant history of the Scottish-style castle.
 Both guided and self-guided tours are offered through October.
 For a self-guided tour, board the Estuary Steward boat from Beacon or Newburgh to get to the castle.
 Long Island’s Gold Coast is home to OHEKA Castle, a French Chateau-style historic mansion built 100 years ago.
 Take a tour of the estate and gardens, or perhaps spend a night or two in one of the castle’s lavish guest rooms.

 Credit: @ianpoley on Instagram on Instagram